 This sounds fairly self-evident, but it’s worth mentioning that there’s research to support this.
 A 1968 study published in the journal Psychonomic Science found that motivation had a measurable effect on long-term memory recall, as long as the test subjects were motivated prior to or during the actual learning of the information.

-It seems safe to assume that if you’re an adult learning a new language, the motivation already lies within.
+It seems safe to assume that if you’re learning a language as an adult, the motivation already lies within.

 If you’re like most people who grew up in the United States, you probably have at least a year or two of Spanish or French under your belt.
 You might think you’ve forgotten everything you learned in middle school, but you know what they say about riding bikes.